 When frightened or stressed, bearded dragons may “blue”.

-If you see your bearded dragon turning a blueish color, don’t be alarmed – this is perfectly normal.
+If you see your bearded dragon turning blue, don’t be alarmed – this is perfectly normal.
 Dragons will often “blue” when they are frightened or stressed.
 This is a defense mechanism that helps them blend in with their surroundings and avoid being seen by predators.

 While it’s nothing to worry about, be sure to take note of the circumstances in which your dragon turns blue.
 If it happens frequently, it may signify that they are not comfortable in their environment.
 In this case, you’ll need to make some changes to their enclosure to help reduce their stress levels.